 It’s no secret that augmentative and alternative communication (AAC) can greatly expand a person’s opportunities for communication.
 When a person cannot speak verbally, AAC can fill the gap.
 CoughDrop is glad to be part of that communication solution.

 But CoughDrop is more than just a set of icons and voice options thrown together to make a device say words.
-CoughDrop’s functions are based on scholarly research, evidence-based practice, and the insight of dozens of speech and language specialists.
+CoughDrop’s functions are based on scholarly research, evidence-based practice, guidance from experienced AAC communicators, and the insight of dozens of speech and language specialists.
 CoughDrop’s robust language solutions have been built to fit the needs of AAC communicators and the requirements of speech professionals.

 Following are several research-based articles highlighting needs in the world of AAC which are addressed by CoughDrop’s AAC solutions.

-Effectiveness of the Picture Exchange Communication System as a Functional Communication Intervention for Individuals with Autism Spectrum Disorders: A Practice-Based Research Synthesis: This research verifies the effectiveness of using a pictures exchange communication system (PECS) in improving functional communication for individuals with autism.
-The article establishes the benefits of high tech picture focused programs like CoughDrop in enhancing communication.
+Effectiveness of the Picture-centric System as a Functional Communication Intervention for Individuals with Autism Spectrum Disorders: A Practice-Based Research Synthesis: This research verifies the effectiveness of using a pictures-based system in improving functional communication for individuals with autism.
+The article establishes the benefits of high-tech picture-focused programs like CoughDrop in enhancing communication.

 Core Vocabulary: Research-driven practices consistently show that a solid vocabulary is needed to build dynamic communication.
 It is well documented that core vocabulary gives communicators a broad reach in their language opportunities.
-CoughDrop’s multiple built-in core vocabulary board sets address this need and easy programming of fringe words, full phrases, or activity specific language give additional language versatility.
+CoughDrop’s multiple built-in core vocabulary board sets address this need and easy programming of fringe words, full phrases, or activity-specific language gives additional language versatility.

 An Authentic Voice Through AAC for Students with Severe and Multiple Disabilities: There are many pieces required to fill a student’s communication needs.
 This article lays out an integrated model of communication for AAC users.
 Each of the suggestions for social, language, and linguistic skills can be met through CoughDrop features.